hawkhai/hawkhai.github.io/_posts/study/2026-06-02-Intermediate-English-Lecture-Notes2.md

 ## Caesar Salad 恺撒沙拉

-A Caesar salad is salad of romaine lettuce and croutons dressed with parmesan cheese, lemon juice, olive oil, egg, Worcestershire sauce, garlic, and black pepper.
+A Caesar salad is a salad of romaine lettuce and croutons dressed with parmesan cheese, lemon juice, olive oil, egg, Worcestershire sauce, garlic, and black pepper.
 Caesar dressing is the key to a Caesar salad.
 Parmesan cheese can also be replaced by Asiago.
 The original Caesar salad recipe did not contain pieces of anchovy; the slight anchovy flavor comes from the Worcestershire sauce.
 It is often prepared tableside and traditionally prepared in a wooden bowl.